Exposure to Ambient Air Pollution

 In collaboration with a specialist (if required), define the installation and data collection process, including:

-- How many sensors you will use: The more sensors you use, the more locations you can monitor but it will also cost you more money.
+- How many sensors will you use: The more sensors you use, the more locations you can monitor but it will also cost you more money.

 - Where the sensors will be placed: Even monitors located some 5 – 10 metres apart can provide very different data as pollution levels vary depending on the location.
 In the urban contexts, the most common monitoring places are junctions, along the roads (within 1 metre and 1 – 5 metres), near other major sources of pollution (which are close to people’s homes) and in background sites that are not dominated by one single nearby pollution source (see more details in the guide below).
 In the rural areas, you can collect data along the main roads and near people’s houses (at least 15 metres from any source of pollution).